rasmusdubeck/learning-data-science/README.md

 # DataScienceTest

-Some scripts written for a university course.
+Some scripts and reports written for a university course.